 Technical skills are not hard to find – most people across industries and hierarchies know of the theoretical knowledge that guides action.
-Yet, there is a stark difference in the approach of people of who have soft skills, as compared to those who do not.
+Yet, there is a stark difference in the approach of people who have soft skills, as compared to those who do not.
 Let’s take the role of a cashier, for example.
 All cashiers know the basics of finance – from cash flows to revenues and expenses.
 But what sets any cashier apart is his attitude at work – whether he greets customers who walk in, if he takes an interest in addressing any concern or is extremely cold and off-limits to anyone.

 Our guess is that you will prefer the cashier who is more approachable and friendly – whether you are his employer or a customer.

 Soft skills refer to a whole host of behavioural aspects that may not seem very significant individually but make a world of difference to the way one works.
-All soft skills can be divided under 3 major heads:
+All soft skills can be divided into 3 major heads:

 The soft skills that come under each of the above-mentioned heads are:

-At Trebound, we believe that soft skill scan be listed under any of these categories.
-In an age where product differentiation has been reduced to bare minimum, it is only service – or soft skills – that can help you stand out for your offerings.
+At Trebound, we believe that soft skill scan is listed under any of these categories.
+In an age where product differentiation has been reduced to the bare minimum, it is only service – or soft skills – that can help you stand out for your offerings.
 Our programmes are designed to help you carve the niche you deserve – through establishing a brand known for its service than its product.